zotonic/zotonic/doc/ref/scomps/scomp_menu.rst

 This tag is part of the module mod_menu.
 The ``{% menu %}`` tag is used to generate the HTML for the menu defined in the admin.

-You can define multiple menu's in your site.
+You can define multiple menus in your site.
 By default there is one menu, called “main_menu”.
 If you want another one, create a page of type “page menu” (under “Categorization”) and start editing your menu.
 You can use the “menu_id” argument to select which menu you want to display.

 Example::